mothdotmonster/amber-mono/README.md

 # Amber Mono
 ![amber-mono](amber-mono.png)

-A 4-color theme inspired by amber monochrome displays.
+A 4-color scheme inspired by amber monochrome displays.

 If you make a theme using this color scheme, feel free to make a pull request!